 Kind of Interests, Passion and Hobbies: Business - Retail

-Description: He started his own retail business at age 17 and was striving for perfection in retail while building the global IKEA empire.
+Description: Started his own retail business at age 17 and strove for perfection in retail while building the global IKEA empire.
 A "relentless" pursuer of efficiency, he said "wasting resources is a mortal sin at IKEA."

-Giving Profile: Generous philanthropist gives primarily to refugee, child rights, immunization, environment and wildlife, education and medical research causes.
-Lifetime giving exceeds $300 million.
+Giving Profile: Member of the Board of Directors of the Kamprad Family Foundation, which reportedly had more than $300 million in assets.
+Also donates through Stichting IKEA Foundation, the philanthropic arm of Stichting INGKA Foundation.
+Gives primarily to refugee, child rights, immunization, environment and wildlife, education, and medical research causes.
 Recipients include the United Nations Children's Fund, the United Nations High Commissioner for Refugees, the World Health Organization as well as universities and research centers.
 Reportedly also donated to Jewish organizations as an atonement for his early Nazi sympathies.Contact us to see more Philanthropy

 Clubs & Boards